-FROM PETER THE FIRST… The Russian flag owes its birth to the Russian fleet.
+FROM PETER THE FIRST...
+The Russian flag owes its birth to the domestic fleet.
 Flag of one or another The Russian flag owes its birth to the Russian fleet.
-The flag of this or that country showed that this ship of the country showed that this ship belongs to her, is hers, belongs to her, is her territory.
+The flag of a particular country showed that this ship of the country showed that this ship belongs to it, is its own, belongs to it, is its territory.
 In 1690 white-blue-red territory.
-In 1690 the white-blue-red flag has become a symbol of the Russian state, the flag has become a symbol of the Russian state, and above all - at sea. and above all, the sea.
-This is the flag used by Peter I. This is the flag used by Peter I.
+In 1690 the white-blue-red flag became a symbol of the Russian state, the flag became a symbol of the Russian state, and above all - at sea. and above all - at sea.
+This is exactly the flag that Peter I used.
+This is the flag that Peter I used.

-FLAG AS A SYMBOL OF THE RUSSIAN STATE FLAG AS A SYMBOL OF THE RUSSIAN STATE The flag is constantly raised on the buildings of our country's authorities.
+FLAG AS A SYMBOL OF THE RUSSIAN STATE FLAG AS A SYMBOL OF THE RUSSIAN STATE The flag is constantly raised on the buildings of the authorities of our country.
 The flag is constantly raised on the buildings of the authorities of our country.
-It flutters on the masts of Russian ships, applied to the aircraft of the Russian Federation and its spacecraft.
-It flutters on the masts of Russian ships, applied to the aircraft of the Russian Federation and its spacecraft.
+It flutters on the masts of Russian ships, and is applied to Russian aircraft and spacecraft.
+It flutters on the masts of Russian ships, and is applied to Russian aircraft and spacecraft.
 The flag indicates belonging to Russia.
 The flag indicates belonging to Russia.
-The flag is raised during official ceremonies, developed in military units.
-The flag is raised during official ceremonies, developed in military units.
-On days of national mourning, the flag is flown at half mast or a black ribbon is attached.
-On days of national mourning, the flag is flown at half mast or a black ribbon is attached.
+The flag is raised during official ceremonies and is flown in military units.
+The flag is raised during official ceremonies and is flown in military units.
+On days of national mourning, the flag is lowered or a black ribbon is attached.
+On days of national mourning, the flag is lowered or a black ribbon is attached.

 Plan.